Associate Professor Minako O'Hagan

 - Digital media ethics

-I am interested in a broad range of technology-related topics in Translation Studies, including emerging areas of research on fan translation, translation crowdsourcing and Asian TV captions (impact captions).
-I have a book contract with Routledge for the edited volume: the Routledge Handbook of Translation and Technology with Professor Tony Hartley (Rikkyo University) to be published in 2018.
+I am interested in a broad range of technology-related topics in Translation Studies, including fan translation, translation crowdsourcing and, more recently, accessibility captioning in Augmented Reality (AR).
+Through the Eurpean project INTERACT I have extended my interest in fan community translation to crisis community translation in order to understand the needs for translation at the time of major crises.
+I have a book contract with Routledge for the edited volume: the Routledge Handbook of Translation and Technology to be published in 2018.
 My current work includes ethical and legal issues in non-professional translation in digital environments.
 I am also interested to develop new experimental research methodologies for empirically-based reception studies to shed light on users of translated and localised products.

 My research collaboration track-record includes: